Place in the Canon

 2. Joshua is identified as a type of Christ in the New Testament.
-Of special relevance is the teaching in Hebrews 4.
-In reviewing Israel's experience as remembered in Psalm 95, the author treats it as a picture of unresponsiveness to the gospel (v.
-2).
+Of special relevance is the teaching in Hebrews 3-4.
+In reviewing Israel's experience as remembered in Psalm 95, the author treats it as a picture of unresponsiveness to the gospel (3:7–11; 4:1–3a).
 Many Israelites died in the wilderness because their hearts were hardened against God.
 Though they saw His works, they did not put their trust in Him and follow His commandments.
-As a result of unbelief, they failed to enter the land of promise and gain rest from all their wanderings.
-The author of Hebrews likens their case to the case of those who, through unbelief, reject the gospel and fail to gain rest in salvation (v.
-11).
+Through unbelief they failed to enter the land of promise and gain rest from all their wanderings.
+The author of Hebrews likens their case to the case of those who, through unbelief, reject the gospel and fail to gain rest in salvation (4:11).

 Why does the author speak of salvation as rest?
-It is rest from the attempt to be saved by our own works of righteousness, which are worthless for obtaining forgiveness of sin (v.
-10).
+It is rest from the attempt to be saved by our own works of righteousness, which are worthless for obtaining forgiveness of sin (4:10).
 Salvation is not by works, but by faith, and the result of faith is rest.

 It follows that the man who led Israel into the rest of Canaan did a work parallel to that accomplished by the man who provides us with rest in salvation.
 The first man is therefore a picture and forerunner of the second.
 That is, Joshua is a type of Jesus.
 By way of summary, we might say that just as Joshua gave Israel rest from all their wanderings by guiding them into the land of blessing, Canaan, so Jesus gives us rest from the futility of self-generated righteousness by guiding us into the life of blessing, the Christian life.

 This parallelism treats the crossing of the Jordan as comparable to the transition from being lost to being saved.
 It follows that Israel’s entrance into the land is a picture of spiritual rebirth.